 6. Replace the Power Supply Unit

-If your motherboard shows no indication of turning on at all, then the problem could lie with the power supply unit.
+If your motherboard shows no indication of turning on, the problem could lie with the power supply unit.

-If the motherboard does NOT turn on or if it shows no sign of life even after replacing the Power Supply Unit, then that could further indicate the issue lies with the motherboard.
+If the motherboard does NOT turn on or shows no sign of life even after replacing the Power Supply Unit, then that could further indicate the issue lies with the motherboard.

 7. Check for Physical Signs of Damage

 Physical damage can be a result of anything from poor handling to accidental electrical surges.
 And this can, in worst cases, damage your motherboard.